Herbie Hancock: 2010 to present

 In June 2010, Hancock released The Imagine Project.
 On June 5, 2010, he received an Alumni Award from his alma mater Grinnell College.
 On July 22, 2011, at a ceremony in Paris, he was named UNESCO Goodwill Ambassador for the promotion of Intercultural Dialogue.
 In 2013, Hancock joined the University of California, Los Angeles faculty as a professor in the UCLA music department teaching jazz music.

 In a June 2010 interview with Michael Gallant of Keyboard magazine, Hancock talks about his Fazioli giving him inspiration to do things.

-On December 8, 2013, he was given the Kennedy Center Honors Award for achievement in the performing arts with artists like Snoop Dogg and Mixmaster Mike from the Beastie Boys performing his music.
+On December 8, 2013, Hancock was given the Kennedy Center Honors Award for achievement in the performing arts.
+Terence Blanchard was the musical director and arranged Hancock compositions for performances with artists like Wayne Shorter, Joshua Redman, Vinnie Colaiuta, Lionel Loueke, and Aaron Parks.
+Snoop Dogg performed a mash-up of the US3 arrangement of Hancock's "Cantaloupe Island" and his own "Gin and Juice".
+Mixmaster Mike from the Beastie Boys was featured on a rendition of Hancock's "Rockit".

-He appeared on the album You're Dead! by Flying Lotus, released in October 2014.

-Hancock was the 2014 Charles Eliot Norton Professor of Poetry at Harvard University.
+Hancock appeared on the album You're Dead! by Flying Lotus, released in October 2014.
+He was the 2014 Charles Eliot Norton Professor of Poetry at Harvard University.
 Holders of the chair deliver a series of six lectures on poetry, "The Norton Lectures", poetry being "interpreted in the broadest sense, including all poetic expression in language, music, or fine arts".
-Previous Norton lecturers include musicians Leonard Bernstein, Igor Stravinsky and John Cage.
+Previous Norton lecturers include musicians Leonard Bernstein, Igor Stravinsky, and John Cage.
 Hancock's theme is "The Ethics of Jazz".